emrdgrmnci/Drop/README.md

 Purpose of the project
 ======================

-Todo application implemented with VIP(Clean Swift) pattern.
+A sample ToDo app to demonstrate VIP(Clean Swift) implementation in iOS.

 Screen
 ======================